 Reports of RCTs need to include key information on the methods and results so that readers can accurately interpret the contents of the report.
-This is as true for pilot trials as it is for any other RCTs.
-The CONSORT 2010 Statement provides the latest recommendations from the CONSORT Group on essential items to be included in the report of an RCT.[2, 60] However, pilot trials differ from other randomised trials in their aims and objectives, focusing on assessing feasibility rather than effectiveness or efficacy.
-Therefore, though much of the information to be reported in these trials is similar to that which needs to be reported in any other randomised trial, there are some key differences in the type of information and in the appropriate interpretation of standard CONSORT reporting items.
+This is as true for pilot trials as it is for any other RCT.
+The CONSORT 2010 statement provides the latest recommendations from the CONSORT Group on essential items to be included in the report of an RCT.
+However, pilot trials differ from other randomised trials in their aims and objectives, focusing on assessing feasibility rather than effectiveness or efficacy.
+Therefore, although much of the information to be reported in these trials is similar to that which needs to be reported in any other randomised trial, there are some key differences in the type of information and in the appropriate interpretation of standard CONSORT reporting items.

 In this article we introduce and explain these key differences in an extension to the CONSORT checklist specific to pilot trials.
-In the Scope section we discuss a number of other types of feasibility study, and "proof of concept" trials.
-Other researchers have begun to look at the transfer of ideas between these different type of study, for example Wilson et al.[95] It is our expectation that some of the principles of reporting outlined in this extension can be adapted for other types of feasibility and/or "proof of concept" studies.
+In the section entitled "Scope of this paper" we discuss several other types of feasibility study, and "proof of concept" trials.
+Other researchers have begun to look at the transfer of ideas between these different types of study (eg, Wilson et al).
+It is our expectation that some of the principles of reporting outlined in this extension can be adapted for other types of feasibility or proof of concept studies.

-Use of the CONSORT Statement for the reporting of two group parallel trials is associated with improved reporting quality.[96]
-We believe that the routine use of this proposed extension to the CONSORT Statement will eventually result in similar improvements in reporting of pilot trials.
-When reporting a pilot trial, authors should address each of the 26 items on the CONSORT extension checklist using this document, referring to the main CONSORT guidelines as appropriate.
-Adherence to the CONSORT Statement and extensions can also help researchers designing trials in the future and can guide peer reviewers and editors in their evaluation of manuscripts.
+Use of the CONSORT statement for the reporting of two group parallel trials is associated with improved reporting quality.
+We believe that the routine use of this proposed extension to the CONSORT statement will result in similar improvements in reporting of pilot trials.
+When reporting a pilot trial, authors should address each of the 26 items on the CONSORT extension checklist using this document, referring to the main CON-SORT guidelines as appropriate.
+Adherence to the CONSORT statement and extensions can also help researchers designing trials in the future and can guide peer reviewers and editors in their evaluation of manuscripts.
 Many journals recommend adherence to the CONSORT recommendations in their instructions to authors.
 We encourage them to direct authors to this and to other extensions of CONSORT for specific trial designs.
-A tool is currently being developed to support journals in doing this.[97]
-The most up to date versions of all CONSORT recommendations can be found at www.consort-statement.org.
+A tool is currently being developed to support journals in doing this.98 The most up to date versions of all CONSORT recommendations are available at www. consort-statement.org.